carolinefve/coach_assistant/README.md

 - Integrate **video or camera features** for form correction
 - Develop a **mobile app** version
-- Partner with **fitness experts** to create specialised workout programmes
+- Partner with **fitness experts** to create specialised workout programmes.